Kenyaholland/Key2Keto/README.md

 1. Clone the HTTPS link to a folder that holds your projects.
 2. Open Eclipse, set the workspace to the folder that holds your projects.
-3. Select File -> Open Projects from File System -> Directory -> Select "Key2Keto" folder -> Finish
+3. Select "Import Projects" in the package explorer.
+4. In the window that opens, select "General" drop down arrow, and click "Existing Projects into Workspace."
+5. Click "Browse" and select the "Key2Keto" Folder.
+Then click Finish.
-4. Navigate to App.java
+6. Navigate to App.java

 ![image](https://user-images.githubusercontent.com/46533825/150423901-6d3df27b-173f-478b-a081-4a894fe7f747.png)

-5. Select the green "Run App" button on the toolbar
+5. Select the green "Run App" button on the toolbar to start the application.

 # **Software Version Description for Key2Keto**